chankeypathak/anglerfish/README.md

 ##### bytes2human
 <details>

-`anglerfish.bytes2human(bites: int, to: str, bsize: int=1024)`
+`anglerfish.bytes2human(bites: int)`

-**Description:** Returns a Human Friendly string containing the argument integer bytes expressed as KiloBytes, MegaBytes, GigaBytes (...), uses a Byte Size of `1024` by default.
-Its basically a Bytes to KiloBytes, MegaBytes, GigaBytes (...).
+**Description:** Returns a Human Friendly string containing the argument integer bytes expressed as KiloBytes, MegaBytes, GigaBytes (...).
+This function does *Not* use `for` loops so its super fast, even for Yottabytes.
+Its basically a Bytes to 'Kilo', 'Mega', 'Giga', 'Tera', 'Peta', 'Exa', 'Zetta' and 'Yotta'.

 **Arguments:**
-- `bites` is the number of bytes, integer type.
+- `bites` is the number of bytes, integer type, required.
-- `to` is one of 'k', 'm', 'g', 't', 'p', 'e', being KiloBytes, MegaBytes, GigaBytes (...), string type.
-- `bsize` is the Byte Size, defaults to `1024`, since tipically is the desired byte size, integer type.

 **Keyword Arguments:** None.